msharp/elixir-statistics/README.md

 ## Roadmap

-This library is evolving to include more than just simple descriptive statistics.
+This library is evolving.

-I plan to add most common statistical tests and distributions.
+I plan to add most common statistical tests and a more complete set of distributions.

 ## Contributing